CSCI3390Spring2025/final_project/README.md

 | soc-pokec-relationships.csv   | 22301964                     |
 | musae_ENGB_edges.csv          | 35324                        |
 | log_normal_100.csv            | 2671                         |

+You can choose to do either matching or correlation clustering.

+## Matching

 Your goal is to compute a matching as large as possible for each graph.